 The remaining social costs for local pollutants come from the AP3 model (Holland et al. 2016, Tschofen et al. 2019).
 For each pollutant released in a county, AP3 calculates social costs for emissions released from (in ascending height order) area sources, low stacks, medium stacks, and tall stacks, where each category is defined by the height at which emissions are released.
 To construct a national average social cost estimate for each pollutant, we construct two social costs per pollutant: one weighted by county-level electricity production data (our "baseline" local social cost estimate), and another weighted by county-level vehicle miles traveled (our "VMT-weighted" local social cost estimate).
 We subsequently use these when forming our estimates in cases where the damages stem from the electric grid and vehicles, respectively.
 We run AP3 using the EPA's \$7.4 million VSL (in 2006 dollars), which corresponds to \$9.5 million in 2020 dollars (EPA 2010, 2023b).
-Finally, we use AP3's estimated volatile organic compound (VOC) social cost to value local damages from HC.116
+Finally, we use AP3's estimated volatile organic compound (VOC) social cost to value local damages from HC.122

-To calculate our baseline local social costs for electricity generation, we take AP3's estimated county-level social costs for pollution released from low, medium, and tall stacks (e.g., all non area-source-level emissions) and weight by county-level electricity generation.
-117 We calculate average county-level social costs for each pollutant by weighting across height-dependent social costs using the quantity of emissions from that stack height.
+To calculate our baseline local social costs for electricity generation, we take AP3's estimated county-level social costs for pollution released from low, medium, and tall stacks (e.g., all non area-source-level emissions) and weight by county-level electricity generation.123 We calculate average county-level social costs for each pollutant by weighting across height-dependent social costs using the quantity of emissions from that stack height.
 We identify power plant location using the EIA's 2020 Form EIA-860 (EIA 2020a).
-We then match these location data to plant-level electricity generation data from the EIA's Form EIA-923 using unique plant IDs (EIA 2020b).
-118 We focus on total fuel consumption (measured in MMBtu), assuming that emissions released are proportional to the quantity of polluting fuel consumed in the electricity generation process.
+We then match these location data to plant-level electricity generation data from the EIA's Form EIA-923 using unique plant IDs (EIA 2020b).124 We focus on total fuel consumption (measured in MMBtu), assuming that emissions released are proportional to the quantity of polluting fuel consumed in the electricity generation process.
 We drop plants with zero fuel consumed as well as hydroelectric plants.
 We sum total fuel consumed in a county to calculate county-level weights.
 We then match countylevel average social costs (calculated above) with the county-level electricity generation data.
 Weighting across counties, we obtain national average social cost estimates (in 2020 dollars) of \$64,190.32 for NH_3 , \$16,192.45 for NO_X , \$105,127.64 for $PM{2.5}$, \$46,491.03 for SO_2 , and \$5,876.91 for HC.
-We note that this process only matches 952 counties; however, we obtain social cost estimates that are broadly similar to those reported by Tschofen et al. (2019).
-119
+We note that this process only matches 952 counties; however, we obtain social cost estimates that are broadly similar to those reported by Tschofen et al. (2019).125 While we weight across counties using the share of fuel consumed by power plants, we also apply these baseline social costs to local pollution released during the upstream production of petroleum products (described below) and when valuing local pollutants abated by cap-andtrade schemes.
+We note that using social costs specific to refinery locations or social costs calculated only for counties covered by a given cap-and-trade scheme could change results if these locations had above average social costs in the AP3 model.

-$^{^{116}}$ When applying damages, we treat VOC and HC interchangeably.
+$^{^{122}}$ When applying damages, we treat VOC and HC interchangeably.
 For clarity, we refer to whichever pollutant the author or data series reports.

-117One motivation for weighting by county-level electricity production is that utilities may concentrate production in areas where few people live and where, in turn, social costs are low.
+123One motivation for weighting by county-level electricity production is that utilities may concentrate production in areas where few people live and where, in turn, social costs are low.